stephpy/timeline/doc/query_builder.rst

         $qb->field('verb', 'kick')
     )

-You can asking for each field listed above.
+You can query by each field listed above.

 Fields methods:

 .. code-block:: php

-    $value = 'foo'; // you can provide a DateTime,
+    $value = 'foo'; // you can provide a \DateTime,
     // for identifier, do not send a serialized data

     $qb->field('createdAt')->equals($value);